-It’s been said, Vilfredo Pareto was a man that recognized a very unusual pattern in his garden.
+It’s been said, that Vilfredo Pareto was a man who recognized a very unusual pattern in his garden.
 80% of the peas were produced by just 20% of the pea pods.
 It made him wonder if that strange unbalance was just in his garden and his research showed it was not contained to just green beans.
 He uncovered that 80% of the land in Italy was owned by just 20% of the population.
 Thus”The Pareto Principle” was born, also known as the 80:20 Rule.
 It states that roughly 80% of your results come from only 20% of your activities.
 That is easy.
-The hard part is discovering what you should spend 20% of your time focused on?
+The hard part is discovering what you should spend 20% of your time focused on.

 What activities can you delegate to others that actually might be better than you are at doing them?
 Don’t let foolish pride get the way.
-If a task is not something that you are really amazing at, then you might be better having someone else on your team tackle it.
+If a task is not something that you are really amazing at, then you might be better off having someone else on your team tackle it.
 Always play to your strengths.
-Yes, you can struggle through that excel spreadsheet to prove something, but why?
+Yes, you can struggle through that Excel spreadsheet to prove something, but why?
 Better to focus on what your 20% is and maximize your results.
 Remember time is ticking.
 So invest your time into activities and priorities that get you and your brand the best return.

-Cognitive biases are ways our brain make sense of all the information that bombards our senses.
+Cognitive biases are ways our brains make sense of all the information that bombards our senses.
 Think about all the information that you have to take in at any moment: all the visual stimuli, every little sound, the physical space around you…it’s a lot.
 Here are a couple tricks to getting a better grip on time.

 Parkinson’s Law – work expands or contracts to meet obligations.
 If you are given a week to work on a project, most people won’t feel the pressure to really do anything until a few days before it’s due (if you have you ever crammed for an exam, then you have experienced this first hand).
 The best way is to set tighter deadline for yourself and commit to keeping the deadline.
 Be tough on yourself and exercise those willpower muscles.
 That might mean saying no to that hour or two of TV you like to zone out to at night.
 Maybe not chatting with people at work for long periods on time discussing what you think might happen on Game of Thrones.
 Discipline is the key to getting the distraction monkey off your back.
 Saying “no” is sometimes more powerful than saying yes to things.

 This can also work wonders for getting your team to control time better.
 If it’s Monday and you want a project done on Friday, ask for it by Wednesday.
 In the kitchen, when you give a cook a prep list make sure to put a time deadline with it for it’s completion.
 There are some cooks that if you give them 12 items to prep and 8 hours, they will use all 8.
 Give them 12 items and make it clear that they have only 6 hours to get it all done and you see that many can pick the pace up under the time pressure.
+Time Management

 If you looked at your calendar right now, chances are it is 90% filled with appointments, meetings, or phones calls that are from other people.
 The demands of others is killing your ability to get control of your life.